Yukon Information and Privacy Commissioner

-Burden of Proof: The party with the burden of proof must convince the IPC of its case in order to be successful at the inquiry.
-In most cases, the Notice of Inquiry states which party bears the burden of proof.
+Burden of Proof: The party with the burden of proof must convince the IPC of its case in order to be successful at the adjudication.
+In most cases, the Notice of Adjudication states which party bears the burden of proof.

 Evidence: Information submitted to prove or to disprove a fact or allegation.
 This may include documents, physical evidence and oral or written testimony.
 Evidence received by affidavit is sworn evidence.